Ligo04/TwinTex/MMRP/README.md

 ## Others

-Temp results are added to the `Results/inpainting` directory:
+Intermediate results are added to the `Results/inpainting/`:

 ```bash
 ├── ./data/datasets/gt_keep_masks